 Each team will create a concept for a new business and submit a five-page explanation of the product or service, the target customers, the value proposition to those customers and a description of the potential market, including size.
-Semifinalists for the undergraduate and graduate divisions will be chosen from among the initial submissions.
+Semifinalists will be chosen from these submissions.

 Semifinalists will then prepare a 15-minute presentation of their concept and present it to a distinguished panel of judges drawn from the entrepreneurial, business and investment communities.
 The teams that present the best business concepts will be awarded scholarships.